diffusiondata/diffusion-kafka-connect/README.md

 1. Copy the diffusion-kafka-connector.jar to whichever directory you have configured Kafka to load plugins from.

-2. If running this connector within Confluent Platform, simply use the dashboard to create a new sink/source connector.
+2. If running this connector within Confluent Platform, use the dashboard to create a new sink/source connector.
 The dashboard will provide a configuration UI that contains all required fields.